 RPCI Oncology, P.C. ("RPCIO") was established in July 2012 to provide medical oncology and hematology outpatient services.
 In December 2012, RPCIO acquired Jamestown Medical Oncology Hematology, LLC through an asset purchase agreement for total consideration of approximately \$1,400.
 RPCIO retained control of the operations and assets of the physician practice.
 The transaction was recorded on RPCIC's consolidated financial statements using the acquisition method of accounting.
 The acquired assets included working capital, goodwill, a non-compete agreement, and patient medical records.
 In November 2014, RPCIO purchased the assets of Breast Care of Western New York, LLC and Soniwala Hematology Oncology Associates, LLC for total consideration of approximately \$2,900 and \$4,200, respectively.
 In October 2015, RPCIO purchased the assets of Cancer Care and Hematology of Niagara, P.C. for total consideration of approximately \$1,200.
+In April 2016, RPCIO purchased the assets of Roswell Park Hematology Oncology Southtowns, LLC for total consideration of approximately \$1,200.
 The transactions were recorded on RPCIC's consolidated financial statements using the acquisition method of accounting.
-The acquired assets included working capital, fixed assets, goodwill, non-compete agreements, and patient medical records.
+The acquired assets, goodwill, non-compete agreements, and patient medical records.